NixOS/nix-constitutional-assembly/README.md

 This includes public spaces such as:
 - Community discussions on [Zulip](./zulip/README.md) in the [governance channel](https://nixpkgs.zulipchat.com/#narrow/stream/435724-governance)
 - Open calls: For updates and Q&A, occasionally announced as necessary, past meeting notes [here](./calls)
+- Personal office hours: For a more personal chat with individual assembly members, some hold regular [office hours](./office-hours.md)

 Furthermore, since public spaces don't work for everybody, you can also reach out to the [members](#members) privately, and the NCA may also reach out to some people as needed.